Huegoxaga/notes/algorithm/practice.md

           return round(max_sum/k, 5) # return the average after dividing by k
   ```

+### 647. Palindromic Substrings

+- Input:
+  - A string
+- Output:
+  - The number of substring which is a palindrome
+- Solution:

 ### 700. Search in a Binary Search Tree

 - Input: